haskell-compat/base-compat/README.markdown

+# A compatibility layer on top of base
+## Scope

-The focus of `base-compat` is to provides the same functionality as the latest version of `base` for a wider range of compilers.
+The scope of `base-compat` is to provides the same functionality as the latest version of `base` for a wider range of compilers.

+In addition, successful library proposals that will be included in an upcoming version of `base` are include.

 ## What is covered
 So far the following is covered.